 To respond to this question the author discusses the Common Core curriculum of Sacred Heart University in Fairfield Connecticut.

 Loris, Michelle, "Engaging The Catholic Intellectual Tradition - Sacred Heart University's Common Core: The Human Journey" (2009).
-Office of Mission Integration, Ministry & Multi-Cultural Affairs.
+Mission Integration & Ministry Publications.
 7.

 Curriculum and Instruction Commons, Higher Education Administration Commons, Liberal Studies Commons, Religious Thought, Theology and Philosophy of Religion Commons, Social and Philosophical Foundations of Education Commons